 - Facilities should use separate staffing teams for COVID-19 positive residents, to the best of their abilities.

 - To the extent possible, facilities should consider making consistent assignments throughout the facility, regardless of COVID-19 status.
 This may include the assignment of staff to specific residents.
-When feasible, staff should not work across floors or units/wings.
+When feasible, staff should not work across floors, units, or wings.

 - Consistent staff assignments also serve to enhance staff’s ability to detect emerging condition changes among residents, which staff with less familiarity may not notice.